 ✔ Recommended area to stay in Munich for a central district with great parks, cafés & restaurants

 Maxvorstadt’s central location means that you’re never far from the pleasures of Altstadt.
 From nearly everywhere in the district, you should be able to reach the fringes of the old town within 30 minutes or less by foot—and even quicker with public transportation.
-The Englisch Garten, one of Europe’s best urban parks, is equally accessible.
+The Englisch Garten, one of Europe’s finest urban parks, is equally accessible.

 Recommended hotels in Maxvorstadt